open-contracting/kingfisher-summarize/docs/cli/use.rst

 ``views``
    The ``mapping_sheets`` tables.
 Collection-specific schemas
    All tables about one or more collections, created by the :ref:`add-view`, :ref:`refresh-views` and :ref:`field-counts` commands.
-See :doc:`database`.
+See :doc:`../database`.